DCElfving/DCElfving.github.io/_projects/02-stars.md

 <img src ="/images/stars/stars_3.png"/>

 There are several apps and third party sensors that make it easy to scan things this way (I used Capture for iPhone).
-The journey from point cloud to usable model, however, is a saga of file conversion and application switching.

-When I asked an experienced friend if there were more efficient ways to work, she just smiled knowingly.
-This is the world of 3D asset creation.

 <h3>An Unexpected Collaborator</h3>
 The most challenging aspect of this project wasn’t technical, it was optical.